Demographics of Mexico: Ethnic groups

-Unlike some other Latin American countries, Mexico does not have a dominant ethnic group at the national level since many areas have different ethnic groups in majority and minority.
-Several genetic and anthropological studies have shown that the miscegenation in Mexico is very diverse and different in each region of the country, for example, in the central regions where large Mesoamerican cultures flourished, and where there was a great fusion between Spaniards and Amerindians, a mostly balanced mestizaje is noted, while in the more rural southern regions, Amerindian ancestry predominates, while in the northern and western regions of the country, the population is predominantly of European ancestry, because the native populations existed in a much smaller number, leading to those territories being inhabited mainly by Spanish settlers and their descendants.
+Mexico does not have a dominant ethnic group at the national level since many areas have different ethnic groups in majority and minority.
+For example, in the central regions where large Mesoamerican cultures flourished, and where there was a great fusion between Spaniards and Amerindians, a mostly balanced mestizaje is noted, while in the more rural southern regions, Amerindian ancestry predominates, while in the northern and western regions of the country, the population is predominantly of European ancestry.
 Each region of the Mexican territory is different in society, culture and traditions.

-During most of the 20th century these censuses' results were taken as fact, with extraofficial international publications often using them as a reference to estimate Mexico's racial composition, but in recent time some historians and academics have claimed that said results are not accurate, as in its efforts to homogenize Mexico, the government inflated the Mestizo label's percentage by classifying a good number of people as such regardless of whether they were of actual mixed ancestry or not, arguing that an alteration so drastic of population trends compared to earlier censuses such as New Spain's 1793 census (on which Europeans were estimated to be 18% to 22% of the population, Mestizos 21% to 25%, and Indigenous peoples 51% to 61%) is not possible.
+Some historians and academics have disputed the accuracy of past census results on ethnicity, saying that in its efforts to homogenize Mexico, the government inflated the Mestizo label's percentage by over-classifying people as such regardless actual ancestry.

-Another factor to consider is that the term mestizo since 1930 is not a racial identity, but a cultural one, since all Mexicans who did not speak indigenous languages were classified as mestizos by the government, so under this definition it is possible for a Mexican to be simultaneously "culturally" mestizo and "racially" indigenous, white, black etc. Traditionally, Mexico has defined itself as a multicultural nation or as José Vasconcelos (1925) said, the "melting pot of all races" both culturally and ethnically.
+The term mestizo since 1930 refers to a cultural identity as well as a racial identity.
+Mexicans who did not speak indigenous languages were classified as mestizos by the government, so under this definition it is possible for a Mexican to be simultaneously "culturally" mestizo and "racially" indigenous, white, black etc. Traditionally, Mexico has defined itself as a multicultural nation or as José Vasconcelos (1925) said, the "melting pot of all races" both culturally and ethnically.